India reports second case of coronavirus in southern state of Kerala

 India evacuated 324 people from Wuhan on Saturday and have kept them under observation in the outskirts of New Delhi, a government statement said on Saturday.

-India’s national carrier, Air India, has canceled its Mumbai-Delhi-Shanghai flight until Feb.
+India’s national carrier, Air India, has cancelled its Mumbai-Delhi-Shanghai flight until Feb.
 14.